brandenle639/Firefox-Docker/README.md

 Firefox Browser Docker

 # To Build
-docker build -it firefox:{Version You Want} {Path of the Docker File} --no-cache
+docker build -t firefox:{Version You Want} {Path of the Docker File} --no-cache

 # To Run
 docker run --rm \